Lodin/lazyx/README.md

   text: 'Build my first Lazyx app',
 });
 ```
-If you have an observable sequence of observables like array or object, you can use special
+If you have an observable sequence of observables like an array or an object, you can use special
 `SubjectMap` of Lazyx to simplify creating Trigger for sequence elements.
 ```typescript
 import {SubjectMap} from 'lazyx';